Sk3llington/Purple-Teaming/README.md

 ![webserver_webdirectory](https://github.com/Sk3llington/Purple-Teaming/blob/main/images/webserver_web_directory.png)

-Next, I am tasked with finding a secret folder and break into it.
+### Next, I am tasked with finding a secret folder and break into it.
+I used Firefox to navigate to the address of the webserver and start my reconnaissance work.

 After reading the company's blog I found a lead on the location of the secret folder: